near/read-rpc/configuration/README.md

 Put TOML file `config.toml` with configuration in the home root of the project.

+## Default Configuration

+If `config.toml` is not found, the application will create default config toml with env variables.
+This file to present all confiuration around th environment variables [default_env_config.rs](configuration/src/default_env_config.rs)
+Not present environment variables will be set to default values See more details and information about each parameter in [example.config.toml](configuration/example.config.toml)
 ## Note

 Please ensure that the configuration file is correctly formatted and all the required settings are provided.